Malcolm (Macbeth)

-Malcolm is a character in William Shakespeare's Macbeth (c.
+Malcolm is a fictional character in William Shakespeare's Macbeth (c.
 1603-1607).
 The character is based on the historical king Malcolm III of Scotland, and is derived largely from the account in Holinshed's Chronicles (1587), a history of Britain.
-He is the elder son of King Duncan, the heir to the throne, and brother to Donalbain.
+He is the elder son of King Duncan, the heir to the throne, and older brother to Donalbain.
 In the end, he regains the throne after mustering support to overthrow Macbeth.

 Role in the play

 Malcolm, like his father (King Duncan), represents order.
 He first appears in Act I, scene 2 (1.2), where he is talking to a sergeant, with Duncan about Macbeth's exploits on the field of battle.
 Malcolm later appears in Act 1.4 talking about the execution of the former Thane of Cawdor with Duncan.
 Macbeth then enters and receives congratulations for his victory.
 In Act 1.4, Duncan declares Malcolm to be his heir ("We will establish our estate upon / Our eldest, Malcolm, whom we name hereafter The Prince of Cumberland" - Duncan, Act 1.4 37-39).
 This act frustrates Macbeth.

 Malcolm is a guest at Macbeth's castle when Macbeth kills Malcolm's father, Duncan, in Act 2.2.
 Malcolm and his brother are informed of the death in Act 2.3.
 Because they are suspected of the murder, Malcolm is not immediately declared the king.
 Under suspicion and implicit threat, he and his brother decide to flee Scotland after the murder.
 While Donalbain flees to Ireland, Malcolm flees to England ("To show an unfelt sorrow is an office / Which the false man does easy.
 I'll to England." - Malcolm Act 2.3 138-39; "To Ireland I; our separated fortune / Shall keep us both safer.
 Where we are / There's daggers in men's smiles;" - Donalbain, Act 2.3 140-2).
 Their flight heightens their suspicion ("Malcolm and Donalbain, the king's two sons, / Are stol'n away and fled, which puts upon them Suspicion of the deed." - Macduff, Act 2.4 25-27), while Macbeth assumes their father's throne.